Tranquility2/python-design-patterns/docs/behavioral_design_patterns/visitor.md

-# **Visitor design pattern**
+# **Visitor Design Pattern**

 Unleashing Flexibility Without Modifying Existing Structures

-> In essence, the Visitor design pattern lets you unleash a variety of analyses and operations on your existing structures without getting your hands dirty.
+> In essence, the Visitor Design Pattern lets you unleash a variety of analyses and operations on your existing structures without getting your hands dirty.
 The elements work together without modifying each other, promoting clean, flexible, and adaptable code.

+---

 ## Workflow